Exercise is one of the most effective ways to burn calories and lose weight. But what type of exercise activates fat metabolism?

 - Resistance zones: large rubber bands that provide resistance when stretched.
 They are portable and can be adapted to most workouts.
 The zones provide constant resistance throughout the movement

 - Your own body weight: deep seats, push-ups, and pulls

 Fat oxidation is the primary energy source for skeletal muscle during exercise, and a reduction in fat oxidation can lead to fatigue.
 In addition, insulin resistance is associated with impaired lipid metabolism and reduced mitochondrial oxidative capacity in human skeletal muscle.
 Therefore, it would be beneficial to develop strategies that promote fat oxidation and insulin sensitivity simultaneously.

 Insulin-induced hypoglycemia (IIH) is an effective treatment strategy for type 2 diabetes mellitus (T2DM).
 However, IIH also induces lipolysis, which leads to increased circulating free fatty acids (FFAs), resulting in a negative energy balance and weight loss.
 This phenomenon has been used as adjuvant therapy for T2.

 The Fasted Cardio Workout is a High-Intensity, Low-Volume Workout That Will Burn Fat Fast.

-Fasted cardio will get your heart rate up as high as possible while still keeping it low enough to allow your metabolism to continue working at full speed.
+Fasted cardio will increase your heart rate as high as possible while keeping it low enough to allow your metabolism to continue working at full speed.
 This workout is called “fasted cardio” because it can be done during fasting hours.
 You don’t need any food or water before doing this workout, but if you are hungry, you should eat something afterward.